Heard lots of things about fostering but not sure what to believe? Read on as we debunk some of the most common myths surrounding foster care.

 Myth: Once you become a foster carer, you’re on your own

-Reality: Local authorities provide extensive support to foster carers, including training, guidance, and access to professional support services.
-Foster carers are part of a wider community of carers who offer mutual support and encouragement.
-Additionally, social workers and other professionals are available to provide assistance and advice whenever needed.
+Reality: Local authorities offer foster carers training, guidance, and professional support.
+Carers also benefit from a wider community of peers and can access social workers and other professionals for advice whenever needed.

 Myth: Foster carers need to be perfect

-Reality: It is a misconception that foster carers need to be flawless.
-There’s no such thing as a ‘perfect’ or ‘typical’ foster family.
-We understand that everyone comes with their own set of strengths and weaknesses.
-There will be challenges, and you won’t always know the answers, but with the right support and training you can become a capable and confident foster carer, well-equipped to make a real difference in a child’s life.
+Reality: Foster carers don’t need to be perfect.
+Every family has strengths and challenges, and while you won’t always have the answers, the right support and training can help you become a confident carer making a real difference in a child’s life.

 Still got questions?